Best MQTT Broker for IoT / IIoT Application Development

 The key features that make MQTT worth than REST is its error handling functionality, flexibility & scalability.
 Significantly, An improved error handling provides a more readable information about the error that provides reasons for disconnection.
 MQTT 5 protocol specification supports an absolute error handling which is favourable for diagnosis to know what actually happened.
 In addition, MQTT 5 supports perfect load balancing and facile message processing.
 The major function of this feature packed protocol is that it caters enhancement for scalability & large scale industrial deployments.

-Try downloading the MQTT Broker for FREE & get the first hand view.
+Try downloading the MQTT Broker & get the first hand view.

 Get the MQTT Broker App on Google play store to control devices right from your mobile.

 Do write back your queries to Bevywise support.